 Registered guests may borrow up to five print books (Renewals for these materials will not be available).

 Guests are asked to sign the Guest Registration book upon entering and may ask for assistance from staff for logging into university computers.
 Printing for guests is prohibited.
 Call the Circulation Desk at 610-558-5545 for more information.

 Books and journal articles not owned by Neumann University Library or found openly on the web may be located via Interlibrary lona, a service available to Neumann students, faculty, and staff.
-Please see the Inter-library Loan page for more details.

 The Information Literacy program at Neumann University is run by the Library.
 It aims to teach students the critical thinking skills and ability to locate, retrieve, analyze and use information.

 In this academic setting, these are the skills needed to:

 - Understand an assignment and what research is expected